hrshdhgd/sphintoxetry-cookiecutter/README.md

 # Getting started

-First, you need to install the [cookiecutter](https://github.com/cookiecutter/cookiecutter) package.
+First, install the [cookiecutter](https://github.com/cookiecutter/cookiecutter) package.

 ```
 pip install cookiecutter
 ```

-Next, you need to create your project using the `Sphintoxetry-cookiecutter` template.
+Next, create a project using the `Sphintoxetry-cookiecutter` template.
 ```
 cookiecutter https://github.com/hrshdhgd/sphintoxetry-cookiecutter
 ```

-This kickstarts an interactive session where you establish the following:
+This kickstarts an interactive session where you declare the following:
- - `project_name`: The name of the project. [defaults to Project_X]
+ - `project_name`: Name of the project. [defaults to Project_X]
  - `file_name`: The name of the main python file. [defaults to `main` for `main.py`]
  - `greeting_recipient`: Just a string that will be displyed when the boilerplate is invoked. [defaults to 'World` as in `Hello World`]
  - `author`: The author of the project. [defaults to Harshad Hegde <hhegde@lbl.gov>]